Photo2CAD: Automated 3D solid reconstruction from 2D drawings using OpenCV: Results and discussions

 \section{Results and discussions}

-The developed model can recognize several 2D shapes, including triangle, square, rectangle, pentagon, and hexagon.
+The developed model can recognise several 2D shapes, including triangle, square, rectangle, pentagon, and hexagon.
 However, 3D models with objects rotated about multiple axes are not supported.
 Additionally, the translations considered are relative to the outermost contour in each view.
 Thus, the outermost contour in each view needs to represent the same 2D shape.
-In order to demonstrate the applicability of the developed method, simple geometries of interest are considered and shown in Table.~\ref{result}.
-In Table.~\ref{result}, the primary dimensions of the outermost contour, extracted from each view, is marked and shown in green.
-The table also shows the final SCAD model created and the processing time.
-As evident, the total processing time is of the order of milliseconds and is time-efficient.
+In order to demonstrate the applicability of the developed method, simple geometries of interest are considered and shown in \Cref{example}.
+In \Cref{example}, the primary dimensions of the outermost contour, extracted from each view, is marked and shown in green.
+The table also shows the final SCAD model created.
 The shapes demonstrated here are simple but the developed methodology using OpenCV is generic and can be extended for more complicated shapes and models.

-\subsection{Converting the 3D scad models to point cloud}
+\subsection{Converting the 3D SCAD models to point cloud}

 While SCAD models are useful, they do not find industry applications yet.
-However, SCAD already provides tools required to convert the models to more industry suitable formats like \texttt{STEP and IGES} and so on.
-Further on, it is more useful to convert these SCAD models to 3D point clouds that can be used for automatically generating high-quality meshes for numerical simulations like finite element analysis.
+SCAD framework provides tools required to convert the models to more industry suitable formats like \texttt{STEP and IGES} etc. Further on, it is more useful to convert these SCAD models to 3D point clouds that can be used for automatically generating high-quality meshes for numerical simulations like finite element analysis and computational fluid dynamics.
 In this regard, the generated SCAD file is first converted to \texttt{STL} format.
-The open3d method proposed by \citet{yuksel2015a} and implemented in the \texttt{Open3d} library is directly incorporated to determine the points and generate a 3D point cloud.
-Table.~\ref{point cloud} shows the point clouds generated for the objects shown in the example earlier.
+The open3d method proposed by \citet{yuksel2015a} and implemented in the \texttt{Open3d} library is directly incorporated to determine the points and generate a 3D point cloud. \Cref{example} also shows the point clouds generated for the objects considered.